 What you will need

-Park your Chevrolet on level ground and set the parking brakes.
+Park the Chevrolet on level ground and set the parking brakes.

 - Disconnect the negative battery terminal.
 Remove the plastic cover.
 Loosen the 10mm nut.
 Remove the negative clamp from the battery.